Private, In-Home Tutoring in Hanover Park, Illinois

-SchoolTutoring Academy’s tutoring programs for Hanover Park students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Hanover Park, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Hanover Park districts’ schools emphasize an environment of mutual respect, not only for students and teacher, but for the learning environment.
 Through these principles of mutual respect, the district promotes academic and personal success for all while understanding and fostering the uniqueness of its members.
 Following Illinois Core Standards, an academic system is in place for students to develop their full academic potential.

 We currently cover the following Hanover Park-area school districts: Keeneyville Elementary School District 20, School District U-46, Community Consolidated School District 54, Glenbard School District 87, Community Consolidated School District 93, Lake Park High School District 108, and Palatine Township High School District 211.